akira/exq/README.md

 Heartbeat mechanism helps in these cases.
 Each node registers a heartbeat at regular interval.
 If any node misses 5 consecutive heartbeats, it will be considered dead and all the in-progress jobs belong to that node will be re-enqueued.

-This feature is disabled by default and can be enabled using the following config:j
+This feature is disabled by default and can be enabled using the following config:

 ```elixir
 config :exq,